Rainbow Coalition (Fred Hampton): Context and formation of key groups (mid-to-late 1960s)

 The 1960s in the United States saw a rise in social movements addressing social inequality and injustice.
-Chicago, Illinois became a key location for several influential organizations, including the Illinois chapter of the Black Panther Party, the Young Lords, the Young Patriots Organization, and Rising Up Angry (RUA).
+Chicago, Illinois, became a key location for several influential organizations, including the Illinois chapter of the Black Panther Party, the Young Lords, the Young Patriots Organization, and Rising Up Angry (RUP).
 These groups organized direct action campaigns and created aid programs to combat common class-based issues like discriminatory housing, inadequate healthcare, education and civil rights violations, often specific to their respective communities.

 The Illinois Chapter of the Black Panther Party

 The Illinois Chapter of the Black Panther Party (ILBPP) was founded in November 1968 by Fred Hampton and Bobby Rush.
 Following the lead of the Black Panther Party (BPP) national office in Oakland, California, the ILBPP demonstrated legal methods of self defense against police brutality and harassment, then expanding to serve Chicago's African American community through "survival programs" like free breakfasts and health clinics.
 While there was no official head of the Rainbow Coalition, the ILBPP, under the leadership of Fred Hampton, was the de facto leader of the partnership.

 Jakobi Williams argues that while Hampton was the face of the Rainbow Coalition, ILBPP Field Secretary, Bob Lee, "served as the legman."
 Hampton gave speeches and sat for interviews on behalf of the Rainbow Coalition, but Lee was the most active organizer of the group, playing a key role in creating the alliance with the Young Patriots Organization.